Félicette

-Félicette ([felisɛt]) was a stray Parisian cat who is the only cat to have been successfully launched into space.
-She was launched on 18 October 1963 as part of the French space program.
-Félicette was one of 14 female cats trained for spaceflight.
-The cats had electrodes implanted onto their skulls so their neurological activity could be monitored throughout the flight.
-Electrical impulses were applied to the brain and a leg during the flight to stimulate responses.
+Félicette ([felisɛt]) was a Parisian cat that became the first feline launched into space on 18 October 1963 as part of the French space program.
+She was one of 14 female cats trained for spaceflight.
+The cats had electrodes implanted into their skulls to monitor their neurological activity throughout the flight.
+During the flight, electrical impulses were applied to the brain and a leg to stimulate responses.
 The capsule was recovered 13 minutes after the rocket was ignited.
-Most of the data from the mission were of good quality, and Félicette survived the flight but was destroyed two months later for the examination of her brain.
+Most of the data from the mission was of good quality, and Félicette survived the flight but was euthanised two months later for the examination of her brain.

-Félicette had the designation of C 341 before the flight, and after the flight the media gave her the name Félix, after Félix the Cat.
+Félicette was designated C 341 before the flight, and after the flight, the media gave her the name Félix, after Felix the Cat.